express-in-code-game/excode-design/design/design.md

     - "external flow state
   - https://clojure.org/news/2013/06/28/clojure-clore-async-channels
   - https://github.com/clojure/core.async
-- kafka (as event/record store)
-- a datalog db for the user abstraction
 <br/><br/>
 - queues and processes
 - a thing for a purpose: abstract only if obvious immediate reuse
 - spec fns when needed
 - processes know only args: pass channels explicitly
 - main file creates channels, imports and starts processes
+<br/><br/>
+- kafka (as event/record store)
+- datalog db (crux) to index data
+  - most data (not write-intensive) is persisted in crux's topics
+  - in-game events (higher throughput) flow through a dedicated kafka topic
+  - game as an enetity (low throughput) is persisted without state (has a ref) and is queryable as users and other data

 ### game state